shayaanhu/CS382-A2/dvwa-security-lab/README.md

 ### Low Security
 **Payload:** `127.0.0.1; whoami; pwd; ls`
-**Result:** Got the ping output plus our injected commands—showed the username `www-data`, working directory `/var/www/html/vulnerabilities/exec`, and the files there.
+**Result:** Got the ping output plus our injected commands.
+Showed the username `www-data`, working directory `/var/www/html/vulnerabilities/exec`, and the files there.
 **Screenshot:** ![Command Injection Low](screenshots/command_injection_low.png)
 **Why it worked:** The app just hands whatever you type straight to `shell_exec()`.
 Using `;` lets us end the ping command and run our own stuff after it.